Department of Balkan, Slavic & Oriental Studies

 Research and partnerships with strategic partners (academic collaborations and collaborations with local and international actors), both inside and outside the Greek borders, look forward to producing critical scientific knowledge, know-how, skills and qualifications.
 Professors, researchers and graduates of the Department of BSOS from all 3 cycles of its academic programs within the School of Economics and Regional Studies of the University of Macedonia interact, reflect and adapt teaching, research and teaching

-With a focus on extroversion and respect for cultural difference and diversity, the Department looks forward to establish best practices in order to produce and utilize academic knowledge for Others within the society.
-Through flexibility in the context of globalization and the use of innovation in times of crisis, the Department is helpings its students to cross national borders and establish relationships with neighbors in the Balkans, the Mediterranean, Europe and the Middle East
+With a focus on extroversion and respect for cultural differences and diversity, the Department looks forward to establishing best practices in order to produce and utilize academic knowledge for Others within the society.
+Through flexibility in the context of globalization and the use of innovation in times of crisis, the Department is helping its students to cross national borders and establish relationships with neighbors in the Balkans, the Mediterranean, Europe, and the Middle East

 Head of the Department of Balkan, Slavic and Oriental Studies